 So, the bottom line is that if a person misses court, is to call us, we will get you a new court date

-Well if I could speak to someone directly… If you’re out there and you missed court, the thing of it is… is that it’s not going to go away.
-You have a warrant, if you wanted your living with the anxiety you’re not able to go home and see your family.
-You’re constantly nervous every time you see a cop car I know you’re nervous.
+Topo: Well if I could speak to someone directly… If you’re out there and you missed court, the thing of it is… is that it’s not going to go away.
+You have a warrant, you’re wanted, you’re living with the anxiety you’re not able to go home and see your family.
+You’re constantly nervous.
+Every time you see a cop car I know you’re nervous.
 The fact of the matter is this we want to help you get this thing resolved.
 We can help you.
 We can help you sometimes without you going back to jail .

 The thing you’ve got to do is to trust us.
 Call us.
 We can schedule a new court date and we can help you walk through the front doors of the courthouse with us.
 With the objective of speaking to the court that we want to get you a new court date, we want to reinstate your bond without you having to go back to jail.
 And oftentimes when you do that, we can reinstate your bond.
 It’s when you do the latter and that is where you take off and you run and you get apprehended by law enforcement or you’re apprehended by Fugitive Recovery Agent that then your chances of getting your bond reinstated and staying out on the same bond are less.